SapientSapiens/capstoneproject-2025-dez/README.md

 To address this gap, I designed and implemented a state-specific, smart air quality monitoring pipeline for Assam that provides an automated, scalable, and intelligent solution.
 Key components include:

- __🔹1.
-Data Ingestion__
+ ### 🔹1.
+Data Extraction ###

-   Automated data fetching from CPCB sensor across the 9 stations in Assam routed through [OpenAQ](https://openaq.org/).
-I have used 2 APIs from OpenAQ: one for the latest  hourly measurement and one for the historical data fetch from Feb 2025 (date sensors were installed in the locations)
+  Automated data fetching from CPCB sensor across the 9 stations in Assam routed through [__OpenAQ__](https://openaq.org/).
+I have used 3 APIs from OpenAQ:

- __🔹2.
-Data Load__
+  - one for the historical data fetch from Feb 2025 (date sensors were installed in the locations).
+You can have a look [__here__](/orchestration/scripts/historical_readings_ingestion.py)

+  - two for the hourly data fetch: one fetches the sensor ids for a particular (concerned) location and the 2nd fetches the sensor (pollutant) values for those sensor ids of that location with latest measured values from the last/previous hour.
+You can have a look [__here__](/dlt/hourly_readings_ingestion.py)

+ ### 🔹2.
+Data Ingestion ###

-   Data fetched from the sources are loaded into a datalake in the form of hourly data for all pollutants of  each location in csv format and for the hsitorical data, it is per day(date) record of all pollutants - location wise compresses csv for all locations.
+   Data fetched from the sources are loaded into a datalake in the form of:

+   - hourly data for all pollutants of each location (9 in mmy case) in csv format

+   - hsitorical data, it is per day(date) record of all pollutants - location wise compresses csv for all 9 locations.
+This is supposed to be an one time activity.

- __🔹3.
-Data Storage__
+ ### 🔹3.
+Data Load ###

+   The data from the datalake for both historical and latest measurements are loaded into a data warehouse through external tables of the warehouse.

+ ### 🔹4.
+Data Transformation ###

-   The data from the datalake for both historical and latest measurements are loaded into a datawarehouse where the data goes transformation from raw crude bronze level to analytics usable golden level.
-This transformation is handled through a cloud based (although locally installable version is available ) data build tool.
+   Here the data loaded in the warehoise goes transformation from raw crude bronze level to analytics usable golden level.
+This transformation is handled through a cloud based (although locally installable version is available ) data transformation tool.

- __🔹4.
-Automation and orchestration__
+ ### 🔹5.
+Automation and orchestration ###

-   These activities right from data ingestion to loading to storage and transformation are fully automated and each activity executes in sequential sync with the next in a seamlessly orchestrated way.
+   These activities right from data extraction to ingestion to loading to transformation are fully automated and each activity executes in sequential sync with the next in a seamlessly orchestrated way.
 An orchestration tool handled this right from loading data into datalake, getting and storing it into the datawarehouse and transformaing it to be analytics ready.

- __🔹4.
-Visualization__
+ ### 🔹6.
+Visualization ###

-   So fianlly with the cleaned and curated data, became ready for gettign visual insights out of them that reveal trends and patterns not very forthcoming in tabulat data.
-The visualization tool automatically picked up the data in the datawarehouse and responds to changes in the data through charts and other visual widgets.
+   So fianlly with the cleaned and curated data, became ready for gettign visual insights out of them that reveal trends and patterns not very forthcoming in tabular data.
+The visualization tool automatically picks up the transformed data in the datawarehouse and visualize them through charts and other analytical widgets.
+The tool also responds to changes in the data at the warehouse by refreshing the charts and widgets.

 ## ⚙️🔧 Technical Overview ##

  ### Technology Stack I have used ###